Geometric Phases and Holonomy in Structured Optical Fields: The simplest case of the Pancharatnam phase

-If the phase shift corresponds to half-wave retardation, $\delta=\pi$, we have $E_L \rightarrow \iu E_R$, $E_R \rightarrow \iu E_L$.
-Let us check what happens if we rotate the optical axis of the waveplate, so as to form a $\beta$ degrees angle with the $x$-axis.
+Let us check what happens if we rotate the optical axis of a waveplate, so as to form a $\beta$ degrees angle with the $x$-axis.
 We provide the derivations for this case in Appendix~\ref{app:waveplate}.
-Eventually, we get the general formula for an arbitrary waveplate (or a nanostructure with 2-fold rotational symmetry):
+Eventually, we get the general formula for a plane wave transmitted through a {waveplate with arbitrary retardance $\delta$} (or a nanostructure with 2-fold rotational symmetry):

-Importantly, we see that this transformation is performed via SU(2) matrix.
+Importantly, we see that transformation~\eqref{su2matrix} is performed via SU(2) matrix.
 One can indeed easily check that determinant of this matrix is equal to 1, and $U^\dagger U = 1$.
-Finally, for $\beta = 45^\circ$ we get
+For a waveplate rotated by the angle $\beta = 45^\circ$ we get